pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

     - A `ShellScript` **<Jobid>.sh**, which contains commands to create the `job_output_dir` and the `madx` command to run the script,
     - A `JobFile` which is the original `mask`, parameter values filled in.

-!!! tip "Dry Runs"
+??? tip "Dry Runs"
-    In case one runs the submitter with the `dryrun` flag, the execution stops here and files are accessible, but nothing is sent to the `HTCondor` scheduler.
+    In case one runs the submitter with the `dryrun` flag, the execution stops here and prepared files are accessible, but nothing is sent to the `HTCondor` scheduler.
+    One can use this option to perform a thorough check before using `condor_submit` on the created submission file **queuehtc.sub**.

-!!! warning "Number of Jobs"
+??? warning "Number of Jobs"
     As `job_submitter` creates a job for each combination in the inner product of the `replace_dict` parameters, the number of jobs can easily get high.
     In our example case, we are submitting `beam * tunex * tuney = 2 * 11 * 11 = 242` jobs.
-    It is worth noting that currently the max. number of jobs to be submitted to `HTCondor` is set to `100k`.
+    It is worth noting that currently the maximum number of jobs to be submitted to `HTCondor` is set to `100k`.

 After submitting our tune sweep studies, we can check the status of our jobs via the `condor_q` (unless running locally).
 The output should look something like this: